ajfigueroa/pug-bot/README.md

 # Interactions

-Every `Action` that pug-bot handles are enumerated.
+Every `Action` that pug-bot handles is enumerated.
 To call your command, you just need to type in the number that it corresponds to.
 For the `HelloWorldAction`, that would be `0` as shown below:

 ## Telegram